todiane/poster-palace/README.md

 **Consistency:** How will we ensure a consistent look and feel across different pages?

-**Customisation:** How easily can templates be customised for special promotions or changes in/additions to product?
+**Customisation:** How easily can templates be customised for special promotions or changes in/additions to the product range?

 ## Authorisation and Security